-Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance), you may pay nothing for your Medicare health care services.
-New York State Medicaid may also provide other benefits to you by covering health care services that are not usually covered under Medicare.
+Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
+Medicaid may also provide other benefits to you by covering health care services that are not covered by Medicare.